 In 8977, the first steps for terraforming Venus were taken as construction was begun on a gigantic sunshade, located at Venus' L1 position.
 Future plans would include the construction of a dynamically-supported mass ring, H2O imports via cometary impacts, and other biological and mechanical means to lower temperatures and produce a viable planetary biosphere.
-It was a project which garnered the attention of the entire Sol Sys.
-While unsubstantiated, some have claimed that even GAIA gave the project her support.
-In the end, there was a simple truth that would come from this project — The Solar System would once again have a garden world in its system, one that would be open to traffic from all corners of the Terragen Sphere, and one which would not be held under a shroud of almost mystical secrecy (as had become the perception, and justifiably so, of Earth itself).
+It was a project which garnered the attention of the entire Old Solar System.
+While the assertions are unsubstantiated, some have claimed that even GAIA gave the project her support.
+In the end, there was a simple truth that would come from this project — The Solar System would once again have a garden world in its system, one that would be open to traffic from all corners of the Terragen Sphere, and one which would not be held under a shroud of almost mystical secrecy (as had become the perception, and justifiably so, of Old Earth itself).

 While cometary impacts were not in the plans until several centuries down the line, after Venus' surface would be cool enough to allow for the presence of surface water, already many cometary bodies had been harvested in the Outer Solar System and sent inward in slow orbits.
 Wrapped within protective and reflective layers of material, and often accompanied by automated systems which would, decades or centuries later place them in stable, high orbits above Venus, these comets were the early vanguard of thousands of such bodies slated to end their lives in the yet to be born Venusian oceans.
 However, even as these first comets were still being prepped and placed in altered orbits, one individual had already come up with an alternative use for one comet in particular.